etherfuse/solana-course/Modulo 2/2.- Intercambiar tokens con el programa de intercambio de tokens/README.md

 ## Desafío

+Ahora que hemos trabajado juntos en la demo, ¡intenta dar un paso más allá con tus propios tokens!

+En la lección del [Token Program](https://soldev.app/course/token-program.md) , creaste algunos tokens.
+Ahora crea un grupo de intercambio para esos tokens y modifica el código de la demo de esta lección para usar tus tokens y el grupo de intercambio recién creado.
+No hay código de solución para esto, ya que es específico para tus tokens, así que vaya despacio y hazlo paso a paso. ¡Lo tienes!
 Now that we've worked through the demo together, try and take it a step further with your own tokens!

-In the [Token Program](https://soldev.app/course/token-program.md) lesson you created some tokens.
+In the lesson you created some tokens.
 Now make a swap pool for those tokens and modify the code from this lesson's demo to use your tokens and newly created swap pool.
 There is no solution code for this since it's specific to your tokens, so go slow and take it one step at a time.
 You've got this!